firoagni/ai-development-tutorials/ai_solution_building_guide.md

 - **Generate Code Instead of Answers**

-  Rather than asking a language model to solve a problem directly, ask it to generate a **script** that solves the problem.
+  Rather than asking a language model to solve a problem directly, ask it to **generate a script** that solves the problem.

-  For example, instead of saying,
+  Instead of saying:

   ```markdown
   Read all the `CMakeLists.txt` and `.cmake` files in the repository, analyze the targets, sources, and dependencies defined there, and then generate equivalent Bazel `BUILD` and `WORKSPACE` files.
   ```

-  you could say:
+  ask the model to produce code that does this:

   ```markdown
   **Write a Python script** that reads all the `CMakeLists.txt` and `.cmake` files in the repository, analyzes the targets, sources, and dependencies defined there, and then generates equivalent Bazel `BUILD` and `WORKSPACE` files.
   ```

-  If the script’s logic is sound, you can run it repeatedly on new or modified inputs to produce consistent results.
+  If the script’s logic is sound, you can run it repeatedly on new or modified inputs to produce "consistent" results.
 If you later discover errors in its output for new CMake files, you can simply ask the LLM to update the script rather than starting from scratch.

   This approach is most effective when the problem follows a **clear, rule-based structure**, allowing the script to handle future inputs that follow the same logic or can be adapted through simple script modifications.
 It is less effective, however, for **unstructured or ambiguous problems**.